Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

    - UI web design
    - UI android design
    - Made his presentation slides (Architecture, Models, Implementation Models)
+   - Made the "demo" we showed in the presentation.
+It's a simple demo of his own story done in Java Spring
  * Antek:
    - Created Task and Volunteer classes
    - Implemented methods in Shelter, FreeHours, Task and Volunteer classes